-In addition, hypophosphataemia (including blood phosphorus decreased) was reported in 6 patients (2.3%) treated with BOSULIF and 17 patients (6.4%) treated with imatinib.
+Hypophosphatemia (including blood phosphorus decreased) has been reported in 6.2% of patients treated with BOSULIF (n=1372).

 Patients with endocrine abnormalities (e.g. hyperparathyroidism) and severe osteoporosis treated with BOSULIF could be at greater risk from the impact of bone mineralization abnormalities, and should be monitored closely for changes in bone and mineral abnormalities, including bone density (see 7 WARNINGS AND PRECAUTIONS, Monitoring and Laboratory Tests).